 They were sitting together comfortably in the highest branches of Inuyasha's favourite tree, watching the soft pink petals of cherry blossoms sway in the wind as they leaned against each other.
-It was a peaceful evening, the sun casting gentle rays over the earth as it slowly made its way over the horizon, birds chirping their last songs for the day.
+It was a peaceful evening, the sun casting gentle rays over the surface of the earth as it slowly made its way over the horizon, birds chirping their last songs for the day.

 Kagome sighed contently, snuggling deeper into Inuyasha's strong arms.
 He, in turn, tightened his hold on her, burying his nose in the crook of his mate's neck to breathe in her intoxicating scent.

 It had been quite a hard day of work for the two; Kagome was tired after spending the day in the hot—but by no means unpleasant—sun, harvesting herbs with the help of the gentle hanyou Jinengi, while he taught her everything there was to know about the plants' various healing qualities.
 Inuyasha had spent the entire day helping Miroku exorcise youkai in the surrounding area, most likely ripping people off with their payment in the process.
-When they had all gotten back to Kaede's village to help Sango prepare dinner, the sun was already slowly making its way down over the mountains, which meant helping Miroku and Sango put their three adorable—but exhaustingly hyper—children to sleep for their afternoon nap.
+When they had all gotten back to Kaede's hut to help Sango prepare dinner, the sun was already slowly making its way down over the mountains, which meant helping Miroku and Sango put their three adorable—but exhaustingly hyper—children to sleep for their afternoon nap.

 All in all, Kagome appreciated her time alone with Inuyasha.